 ) is optional.
 It is only required by @NCIntentTerm

-annotation to link term's tokens to a formal parameter of the callback method.
+annotation to link term's entities to a formal parameter of the callback method.
 Note that term ID follows the same lexical rules as intent ID.

 Inside of curly brackets {